Seat of Wisdom: In art

 The Sedes sapientiae icon also appeared in illuminated manuscripts and Romanesque frescoes and mosaics, and was represented on seals.
 The icon possesses in addition emblematic verbal components: the Virgin as the Throne of Wisdom is a trope of Damiani or Guibert de Nogent, based on their typological interpretation of the passage in the Books of Kings, that describes the throne of Solomon (I Kings 10: 18–20, repeated at II Chronicles 9: 17–19).
 This was much used in Early Netherlandish painting in works like the Lucca Madonna by Jan van Eyck.

 Other uses

-In modern times, sedes sapientiae is for example the motto of the Catholic University of Leuven (here a play on words, since the university itself is a major seat of learning in the Low Countries).
+In modern times, sedes sapientiae is on the seal of the Catholic University of Leuven (here a play on words, since the university itself is a major seat of learning in the Low Countries).
+The Newman University Church in Dublin, Ireland is dedicated to Our Lady Seat of Wisdom.
 In 1999, Notre Dame College in Dhaka created a collage of Mata Mary (Mother Mary, মাতা মেরি; the common name in which the college is known as) where Mary is shown as the Seat of Wisdom.
-In September 2000, at the close of the Jubilee Year, Pope John Paul II commissioned the Slovenian Jesuit artist Marko Ivan Rupnik to create in mosaic an icon of the Virgin sedes sapientiae for the world's Catholic universities; it has since been passed reverently among Catholic institutions in a number of nations.
+Our Lady Seat of Wisdom College is in Ontario.